lryan30/lryan30/README.md

 My featured repositories, pinned on my profile below, demonstrate:

-- Data cleaning, exploration, and analysis
+- Data cleaning, exploration, and analysis.
-- Clear documentation and structured READMEs
+- Clear documentation and structured READMEs.
-- Reproducible and well-organised analytical workflows
+- Reproducible and well-organised analytical workflows.

 Each project README outlines the project purpose, technologies used, and instructions for running the code where applicable.